Frequently Asked Financial Aid Questions

 If I am enrolled at two colleges, can I receive aid at both colleges?

 No, you cannot receive aid at more than one college for the same enrollment period.
 Cypress College does not honor consortium agreement requests from other colleges and universities.
-A consortium agreement can be used if units taken concurrently at Cypress College and another college/university to combine the student’s unit count.
 However, Cypress College only accepts consortium agreements that list Cypress College as the secondary institution, while the other college/university is listed as the primary (the school that disburses out aid).
 There is an automatic consortium in place with Fullerton College.